jenkins-x/jx-docs/content/developing/create-quickstart.md

 toc: true
 ---

+Quickstarts are pre-made applications you can start a project from, instead of starting from scratch.

 You can create new applications from our list of curated Quickstart applications via the [jx create quickstart](/commands/jx_create_quickstart) command.